 General Instructions

 Boards must be aware that WorkInTexas.com is the primary repository for WIOA eligibility determination data.
-Documentation logs are used when data entry into WorkInTexas.com is delayed, or for Dislocated Workers, in support of dislocation data entry into WorkInTexas.com.
+Documentation logs are used when data entry into WorkInTexas.com is delayed or to support data entry for Dislocated Workers into WorkInTexas.com.
 Each log provides a comprehensive list of WIOA eligibility criteria aligned with the acceptable associated source documentation.
-Boards may adopt the sample documentation logs, create their own logs, or adjust the sample forms as needed to reflect local policy and alignd with Training and Employment Guidance Letter (TEGL) 23-19, Change 2, Attachment II.
+Boards may adopt the sample documentation logs, create their own logs, or adjust the sample forms as needed to reflect local policy and align with Training and Employment Guidance Letter (TEGL) 23-19, Change 2, Attachment II.

 At a minimum, documentation logs must contain the following:

-Identifying Information
+Identifying Information, as follows:

 Name